-- The timespan between successful submission of documents and admittance or rejection is usually less than 2 weeks. - 2) For the 2022-2023 academic year, the application deadline (meaning: deadline to submit documents) is available on the GNU website.
+- 1) After a successful submission of admissions documents, reference replies, and an admissions interview, the timespan to hear back from admissions regarding admittance or rejection is usually within 2 weeks. - 2) For the 2023-2024 academic year, the application deadline is available on the GNU website.
+(Deadline definition: deadline to submit accurate and complete documents, including completed forms back from references).